Detail from exhibition “One Hundred Hearts and Hands” Series of 50 hearts and 50 hands, Relief prints approx 4″x6″ each

 Working in Black and White was a critical first step in my training as an artist and illustrator.

-There’s something magical and satisfying about bringing an ethereal idea from your imagination and bringing it into the physical world with a simple sketch.
+There’s something magical and satisfying about bringing an ethereal idea from your imagination into the physical world with a simple sketch.
 For me, the inspiration happens through the process of refinement and working with it until it “reads” well and is understood in an immediate instance.

 Maybe that’s why I like graphic and visual design so much too.
 It feels like a success for me when the right brain (creative) and left brain (analytical) sync up perfectly.
-So in the two camps of Fine Art and Graphic/Visual Design, I find my printmaking work straddles the two well.
+So in the two camps of Fine Art and Graphic/Visual Design, I find my printmaking work straddles both camps well.

 “Arid Adaptations” by Teresa Villegas 66″ x 36″